Graduate Ready to Protect Our Nation from Cyberattacks

 Blend Intelligence Tactics to Defend Critical Data

 The online world is the newest battlefield in the fight against terrorism and espionage.
-Gain the skills to combat these crimes through the Intelligence specialization of Utica College’s online Master of Science in Cybersecurity.
+Gain the skills to combat these crimes through the Intelligence specialization of Utica University’s online Master of Science in Cybersecurity.

 In this specialization, you’ll learn to protect and maintain homeland and national security through cyber intelligence and counterintelligence, cyber counterterrorism, and cyber counter sabotage.
 Graduate with the knowledge to create and leverage systems to protect our nation’s critical data and help ensure security for all.